-We are delighted to be embarking on our first projects using the Learn Appeal Capsule – we will be supporting Barnardo’s in the UK as well as four amazing projects in sub-Saharan Africa, Complitkenya in Kenya and the Children’s Entrepreneurial Training Village (CETV) in Malawi, M-Ubuntu in South Africa and the Tanzania Development Trust.
+We are delighted to be embarking on our first projects using the Learn Appeal Capsule – we will be supporting Barnardo’s in the UK as well as four amazing projects in sub-Saharan Africa, Complitkenya in Kenya and the Children’s Entrepreneurial Training Village (CETV) in Malawi, M-Ubuntu in South Africa and the Brooke, an international animal welfare charity dedicated to improving the lives of working horses, donkeys and mules.
 To make a difference we need your help so please contact us or email firstname.lastname@example.org to get more information on the projects and what you can do to help us support them!

 Barnardo’s has a long history of supporting children, young people and their families in the UK.
 The services they offer are wide ranging , including drop-in and training centres.
 Whilst some of these centres have computers with access to learning resources, opening up their network to allow those they support to access this content using their own devices is just not possible as e-safety has to be a priority, particularly when you are working with vulnerable communities.

 There are also areas of the UK where free WiFi is not available ‘on the doorstep’.
 In parts of rural Scotland, young people have to travel 20 miles to the nearest centre and that can involve a 2 mile walk to the nearest bus stop.
 The Learn Appeal Capsule will enable Barnardo’s to deliver relevant elearning and other useful resources to help improve life skills and employment opportunities.
 Connected users will use any mobile device to be able to learn and share whilst in the centres or even in their own homes, in the knowledge that it is a safe and secure environment.